RIDE THE ANCIENT SILK ROAD

 Overnight and dinner in Kok-Archa with wifi and minimal cell reception.

-4-5 Hour Riding
+4-5 Hour Riding.
+28 kilometres.

 Overnight in tents.
 Cell reception lost after lunch.

-Today we cross the beautiful alpine ridgelines and climb up to 2600-2700m to find Kol Kogur Lake.
 It becomes clear why Kyrgyzstan is called the Switzerland of the East.
 Snow capped peaks flank either side of us and we ride through kilometres of alpine meadows filled with wildflowers.
+We may come across herds of caramel coloured cows and their calves gorging on summer grass.

-A picnic lunch is prepared next to the beach.
 The afternoon is yours to relax as you want to.
 You can swim in the lake, read a book on the stony beach, or take a long nap under the summer sun.
-Tonight is the second and final night in our tents for the trip.

-3-4 Hours Riding
+3-4 Hours Riding.
+13 Kilometres.

 Overnight in tents with no cell reception.